ShadowDuke/OW_Defending_Scouts/README.md

 # Defending Scouts
-Scounts can defend themselves by attacking enemy unites
+Scouts can defend themselves by attacking enemy unites

 ## Installation and use